 DSS and OpenRent

 At OpenRent, we have no public or tacit policies against tenants who claim benefits.
 We never advise landlords not to select tenants who claim the benefits they are entitled to.
-We invite landlords to consider all prospective tenants on their individual circumstances and offer tenancy creation support to all landlords, including detailed guidance on how to make tenancies work when tenants fail referencing.
+We recommend that landlords consider all prospective tenants on their individual circumstances and offer tenancy creation support to all landlords, including detailed guidance on how to make tenancies work when tenants fail referencing.

 We do allow landlords to list their property as 'Accept DSS Income' so that tenants on benefits are able to quickly identify properties where they will have a great chance of being accepted.
 This helps tenants waste less time applying to properties which, on other websites, would appear to be available to all, but which a secret 'no DSS' policy would frustrate.

 Enquiries from benefit claimants are passed onto landlords even where the landlord has specified they are unable to let to tenants who claim benefits.
 We are the only letting agent that lets thousands of 'DSS income accepted' properties across the UK every year with no admin or agency fees.